renewablefunding/spectifly/README.md

 ### Related Entities

-`Related Entities`, is a YAML tree that enumerates the entities with which the defined entity are associated.
+`Related Entities` is a YAML tree that enumerates the entities with which the defined entity is associated.
 They are grouped by type of relationship and include the name of the association and which type of entity that association links to.
-Like `Fields`, the `*` special token can be used to mark an entity as required.
+Like `Fields`, the `*` special token can be used to mark an association as required.
+If a plural association (such as has_many or has_and_belongs_to_many) is marked as required, that relationship must have *at least one* member.

-* `Belongs To` is fairly straight-forward, i.e. a kitten belongs to a litter of kittens
+* `Belongs To` is a singular association, where the owner is the other entity (e.g. a kitten belongs to a litter of kittens)

-* `Has One` also self-explanatory, i.e. a website user has one (and only one) profile -- an inverse of `Belongs To`
+* `Has One` is a singular association, where the owner is this entity (e.g. a kitten has one (and only one) nose) -- an inverse of `Belongs To`

-* `Has Many` also an inverse of `Belongs To`, but 1 or more
+* `Has Many` is a plural association, where the owner is this entity (e.g. a kitten has many toys) -- also can be an inverse of `Belongs To`

-* `Has and Belongs To Many` is a many-to-many relationship between two entities, such as a dish being made up of many ingredients and an ingredient being part of many dishes
+* `Has and Belongs To Many` is a many-to-many relationship between two entities, and plural on both sides (e.g. a dish is made up of many ingredients, and an ingredient is a component of many dishes)

-Under each of these Association nodes the YAML tree lists entities that relate to the described entity in that way.
+Under each of these association nodes, the YAML tree lists entities that relate to the described entity in that way.

 ## Contributing